 Stinson Plane Crash Wreck Hike

-A CHALLENGING and ADVENTUROUS FULL DAY hike to the historic Stinson Plane Wreck Site.
+A challenging and adventurous day hike to the historic Stinson Plane Wreck Site.
 This fabulous day out combines a strenuous hike with history as we trek to the site of the 1937 plane crash site in Lamington National Park.

 Covering 18km, some steep climbs and rock scrambling, this hike is suitable for those with a high level of fitness and stamina.